Field Hockey

 Fitness Tests for Hockey

-(note: This information applies to field hockey, though it is not too dissimilar to ice hockey in it's physical demands)
+(note: This information applies to field hockey, though it is not too dissimilar to ice hockey in its physical demands)

 As with most team sports, there are many components of fitness that are important for success.
-Aerobic fitness would be one of the most important attributes, closely followed by anaerobic fitness and running speed and agility.
-Further information and discussions on the components of fitness for hockey can be found here.
+Aerobic fitness is be one of the most important attributes of a successful hockey player, closely followed by anaerobic fitness and running speed and agility.

 Aerobic Fitness